-Ethics and Morality, etymology
+Ethics and morality, etymology

-Morality and ethics have the same roots, mores which means manner and customs from the Latin and etos which means custom and habits from the Greek.
+Morality and ethics have the same roots, mores which means manner and customs in Latin, and etos which means custom and habits in Greek.
 (Robert Louden, Morality and Moral Theory)

 Strictly speaking, morality is used to refer to what we would call moral conduct while ethics is used to refer to the formal study of moral conduct.